 - The title and context of the meeting?

-Making this data vulnerable to hostile states, competitors, cybercriminals, or the general public could get you in serious trouble with customers, partners, and employees, and could even mean facing criminal charges.
-These issues are especially critical if you are in the public sector, you're a healthcare organization, or you're in the financial services industries.
+Making this data vulnerable to hostile states, competitors, cybercriminals, or the general public could get you in serious trouble with customers, partners, and employees and even mean facing criminal charges.
+These issues are especially critical if you are in the public sector, a healthcare organization, or the financial services industry.

-Video interactions like government agency meetings, remote court sessions, telehealth visits, or financial consultations deal with highly sensitive user information.
-Consider the implications if government secrets were compromised, or a banking customer's financial information was leaked.
-This could result in strategic disadvantages, PR crises, costly liability suits, or even heavy fines.
+Video interactions like government agency meetings, remote court sessions, telehealth visits, or financial consultations deal with sensitive user information.
+Consider the implications if government secrets were compromised or a banking customer's financial information was leaked.
+This could result in strategic disadvantages, PR crises, costly liability suits, or heavy fines.

 2. How does video conferencing data get from point A to point B (data in transit)?